 The structure chromosome appears with the centromere while the chromatid is a single entity that forms the chromosome.

-The chromatids appear during the cell division viz during the mitosis and meiosis while the chromosomes appear throughout life.
+The chromatids appear during the cell division viz during mitosis and meiosis while the chromosomes appear throughout life.
 The chromatids are involved in DNA duplication.

-Using a cytogenetic technique known as the karyotyping or a karyotype test chromosomes are studied.
+Using a cytogenetic technique known as karyotyping or a karyotype test chromosomes are studied.
 The technique is conventional and culture-based.
 Cells are cultured and harvested.
 Using the banding technique such as GTG, Q-banding or NOR- banding various chromosomal abnormalities are detected.

 On the other side, the same technique is used for the detection and study of chromatids but with a few modifications.

 In the conventional karyotyping method, for the detection of chromosomes, metaphase chromosomes are developed and cultured while in the sister chromatid exchange, interphase chromatids are studied.
 Recombination and exchange of genetic material between chromatids are studied by sister chromatid exchange assays.

 The chromosome is an X-shaped structure having all the information or genetic information of a cell.
 Structurally a chromosome is made up of two arms that are p and q arms, telomere and centromere.

 The telomere located on the edge of a chromosome protects genes while the centromere helps to hold two chromatids.
 There are 23 pairs of chromosomes in humans.

 The chromatid appears during interphase, is attached to the centromere and makes a chromosome.
 It is made up of a network of chromatins.
 A cytological assay known as a sister chromatid exchange study helps to find out alterations and translocations between two chromatids.